-2020 Highlights 4
+2021 Highlights 5

-Man datory Operational Reporting 9
+Mano Mandatory Operational Reporting

-1. Mission Statement and Performance Measures 9
+1. Mission Statement and Performance Measures

-2. Assessment of the Effectiveness of Internal Controls 14
+2. Assessment of the Effectiveness of Internal Controls

-3. Material Changes in Operations 15
+3. Material Changes in Operations

-4. Property Acquisition and Disposal Summary 16
+4. Property Acquisition and Disposal Summary

-5. Material Pending Litigation 17
+5. Material Pending Litigation

-Finai ncials 19
+Finar ncials

-1. Financial Reports 20
+1. Financial Reports

-2. Debt Administration 30
+2. Debt Administration

-3. Four Year Financial Plan 39
+3. Four Year Financial Plan

-4. Assets and Services Procured Without Competitive Bidding 40
+4. Assets and Services Procured Without Competitive Bidding

-Histo orical Information 48
+Historical Information

-1. Statutory Basis 48
+1. Statutory Basis

-2. Code of Ethics 75
+2. Code of Ethics

-3. Charter and By-Laws 85
+3. Charter and By-Laws

-Auth ority Leadership 100
+Authority Leadership

-1. Description of the Authority and Its Board Structure 100
+1. Description of the Authority and Its Board Structure

-2. Compensation Schedule 106
+2. Compensation Schedule

-3. Board Performance Self Evaluations 116
+3. Board Performance Self Evaluations

-On the following pages, you'll find highlights from the Hugh L. Carey Battery Park City Authority's 2020 Fiscal Year (November 1, 2019 to October 31, 2020).
+On the following pages, you will find highlights from the Hugh L. Carey Battery Park City Authority's 2021 Fiscal Year (November 1, 2020 to October 31, 2021).
 There is also a variety of financial and operational information in keeping with transparency requirements of New York State.